klindsay28/Newton-Krylov_OOC/docs/source/users-guide/model-independent.rst

 can be modified by changing ``logging_fname`` in the cfg file.
 Setting ``logging_level=DEBUG`` in the cfg file will generate more output in the log file.

-The solver writes summary statistics for each model being run to a netCDF formatted stats file.
+The solver writes summary statistics for each tracer module being run to a netCDF formatted stats file.
 The stats file includes mean and norm of the Newton iterates, their function evaluations, and the increments applied in Newton's method.
 The path of the stats file, which defaults to ``newton_solver_stats.nc`` in the work